+ΔkWhASHP heat =CAPYASHP heat ×EFLHheatHSPFASHP×1000WkW-HPmotor×746WHP×EFLHheatηmotor×1000WkW

 There are no peak demand savings as it is a heating only measure.

 Although there is a significant electric savings, there is also an associated increase in natural gas energy consumption.
 While this gas consumption does not count against PA Act 129 energy savings, it is expected to be used in the program TRC test.
 The increased natural gas energy is obtained through the following formulas: